 Cherries are excellent for toppings or snacks on their own.
 They’re a great way to add some color and a burst of extra flavor to a variety of dishes and desserts.
 You can get cherries at the supermarket, of course, but you can also grow your own!
 If you’re interested in growing cherries at home, you’ll need a cherry tree.
-Here’s a handy guide for planting cherry trees, including where to plant them, how to care for them, what variety you should get for your yard, and any special concerns such as diseases or common problems.
+Here’s a handy guide for planting and caring for cherry trees.
+We’ll tell you where to plant them, how to care for them, what variety you should choose, and any special concerns such as diseases or common problems.

 Choose an area that gets consistent sun to ensure healthy growth and regular production.
 The area should have well-draining soil, and it should be soft and moist at the time of planting.
 The best times to plant are spring and fall when the weather is mild.
 The ground is often harder during winter, when it may be frozen, and in some climates during the summer, when exposed ground may be partially baked.

 Cherry trees often have deep root systems, so take care to avoid areas with shallow soil or rock beds below the surface.
 Some cherry varieties will self-pollinate, while others will not, so you may need multiple trees.
 Cherry trees will need to be planted 20 to 40 feet apart, depending on variety, so make sure you have plenty of space for all your trees.

 When planting, make sure the hole you’re putting the tree into is deep enough.
 You want a hole that is as deep as the root ball and twice as wide.
 Fill the hole in carefully, so that the tree is standing straight up.
 Don’t forget to water it and give it a nice layer of mulch!

 Once it’s planted, you can expect your first harvest about three to four years after planting.
 After it has bloomed, when it begins to produce fruit, be sure to cover it with garden netting.
 Otherwise you can expect birds to make off with your harvest.